ncats/RD-Clust/README.md

 # RDClust: Clustering of rare diseases on knowledge graphs

-Identifying sets of rare diseases with shared aspects of etiology and pathophysiology may enable drug repurposing and/or platform based therapeutic development.
-Toward that aim we utilize an integrative knowledge graph-based approach to constructing clusters of rare diseases.
+Identifying sets of rare diseases with shared aspects of etiology and pathophysiology may enable drug repurposing and/or platform-based therapeutic development.
+Toward that aim, we utilize an integrative knowledge graph-based approach to constructing clusters of rare diseases.

 ## Workflow:

 Note: The workflow is designed and executed within an HPC slurm cluster environment.
-If you just want to get a better sense of the approach, please see the various example notebooks provided.
+For more information, please see the various example notebooks provided.

 The steps to reproducing the workflow are outlined below: